-Support MORE Foundation's Helping Hands program and lend a child the hand they need.
+Please Support MORE Foundation's Helping Hands program: Lend a child the hand they need.

 Who does this program benefit?

-- Children and youth who have upper extremity differences, including birth deformities and traumatic injuries that cause loss of function of the hand and wrist.
+- Children and youth who have upper extremity differences, including birth deformities and traumatic injuries that cause loss of function of the hand and/or wrist.

 - Families that cannot afford prosthetics for their children who exhibit upper extremity functional challenges.

 - Children whose insurance company denies coverage for a hand prosthetic